awsdocs/aws-cpp-developer-guide/doc_source/examples-cloudwatch-use-alarm-actions.rst

 ###########################

 .. meta::
-   :description: How to enable or disable Amazon Cloudwatch Alarm actions using the AWS SDK for C++.
+   :description: How to enable or disable Amazon CloudWatch alarm actions using the AWS SDK for C++.
-   :keywords: cloudwatch alarms
+   :keywords: cloudwatch

 Using |cw| alarm actions, you can create alarms that perform actions such as automatically stopping, terminating, rebooting, or recovering |ec2| instances.